KhartesViewer/khartes/README.md

 the above steps: move the cursor to a node in the desired area, and press the 'r' key.
-Don't worry, khartes will remember the changes you made in the previous area (though as always, remember to hit ctrl-S periodically, to save your changes to disk).
+Don't worry, khartes will remember the changes you made in the previous area (though as always, remember to hit Ctrl-S periodically, to save your changes to disk).

-IF you want to work on an area of the fragment that is too steep, or even vertical, go to the Volumes Tab to change the orientation of your current volume, and then select your working region.
+If you want to work on an area of the fragment that is very steep, or even vertical, go to the Volumes Tab to change the orientation of your current volume, and then select your working region.

 When you save your project, the new fragments
-(along with your changes)
+(and your changes)
+will be saved along with the rest of the project;
-will be saved; you will not need to re-import the fragment the next time you load your project into khartes.
+you will not need to re-import the fragment the next time you load your project into khartes.
-And if you wish to use your mesh in another program, select the `File /Export file as mesh...` menu item to export the fragment as a `.obj` file.
+And if you wish to use your mesh in another program, you can select the
+`File /Export file as mesh...` menu item to export the fragment as a `.obj` file.